Kalgoorlie Nickel Smelter

 The Kalgoorlie Nickel Smelter is a nickel smelter in Feysville, south of the town of Kalgoorlie in Western Australia.
-The refinery is operated by BHP and part of its Nickel West operations.
+The smelter is operated by BHP and part of its Nickel West operations.
 Having originally been built by WMC Resources, it changed ownership in 2005 when BHP acquired WMC.

 Operations

-The Kalgoorlie smelter is part of BHP's Nickel West operations, which includes, apart from the Kalgoorlie smelter, the Leinster Nickel Mine, the Mount Keith Mine, the Kambalda Nickel Concentrator and the Kwinana Nickel Refinery.
+The Kalgoorlie smelter is part of BHP's Nickel West operations, which includes, apart from the Kalgoorlie smelter, the Leinster Nickel Mine, the Mount Keith Nickel Mine, the Kambalda Nickel Concentrator and the Kwinana Nickel Refinery.

 History

 Soon after the discovery of nickel at Kambalda by WMC Resources, the company started to look into the feasibility of constructing a nickel smelter in Western Australia.
 A number of smelting methods were considered before WMC made the decision in 1970 to opt for the flash smelting method, developed by Finnish company Outokumpu.

 A number of locations for the smelter were considered, Kambalda, Kwinana, Esperance in Western Australia and Port Pirie in South Australia, before Kalgoorlie was chosen.
 Kalgoorlie's proximity to nickel deposits, its existing infrastructure and an available work force, gold mining in the area experiencing a downturn at the time, were the main arguments for building the smelter there.
 As part of the decision, the Western Australian state government made land available for the smelter south of Kalgoorlie while WMC agreed to partly fund a narrow-gauge railway to Esperance.
 In return, WMC would receive special freight rates for its nickel ore on the Western Australian Government Railway system.